thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 5. Issue an untransferable asset

-To make the asset untransferable, we need to assign a false value to transfer, massTransfer and exchange Transaction:
+To make the asset untransferable, you can assign a `false` value to TransferTransaction, MassTransferTransaction and ExchangeTransaction:

 ```js
 match tx {